PiotrKedra/adhoc-frontend-AHP/README.md

 ```bash
 npm start
 ```
-You also might need to install package that I used.
-You do it using this command:
+You might also need to install package that I used.
+You can do it by using this command:
 ```bash
 npm install --save [package name]
 ```

-To run app on your device you have to scan the QR code with expo app which will appear after starting the project.
+To run an app on your device you have to scan the QR code with expo app which will appear after starting the project.

 # About the app